th3-st3w4rd/Browser-Extension-Detective/README.md

 - [x] Add command switch to search all users of the current device.
 - [ ] Add command switch to point to a particular drive or mount point.

+## Usage
+usage: main.py [-h] [-i] [-a] [-c]
+options:
+  -h, --help       show this help message and exit
+  -i, --internet   Searches the internet for extension stores.
+  -a, --all-users  Searches all potential accounts on target.
+  -c, --chrome     Searches locally for Google Chrome extensions.